 Suspected Breed(s): Jack Russell Terrier

-Personality: Eager to please, Trainable, Quiet, Patient, Playful, Adaptable, Goofy, Easygoing, Calm, Affectionate, Gentle
+Personality: Eager to please, Trainable, Quiet, Patient, Playful, Adaptable, Goofy, Easygoing, Calm, Affectionate, Gentle, Friendly

-Observations with Dogs: Good with other dogs both on and off leash, enjoys the dog park
+Observations with Dogs: Waldo does well with other dogs both on and off leash (he has great leash manners), and especially enjoys the dog park.

-House Training Progress: No accidents – Waldo is trusted with free reign of the house when home alone.
+House Training Progress: No accidents - Waldo can be trusted with free reign of the house when home alone.

 Rescued From: Smyth County, VA

 Additional Information: Waldo is full of love, with a tail that never stops wagging!
-This easy going guy is always happy to meet both adults and kids, and at the dog park he makes sure to meet all the other humans before he even says hi to the dogs.
+This easygoing guy is always happy to meet both adults and kids, and at the dog park he makes sure to meet all the other humans before he even says hi to the dogs.
 Waldo adores his people and will be a loyal best friend.
 He has been a great apartment dog (although he would love a yard to run in too), as he is quiet and good with neighbors.
 Waldo loves to be right next to you, leaning against your leg or sitting down right beside you.
+He is also very tolerant of being bathed and handled when wiping his paws or opening his mouth to check his teeth.
 He is gentle and will keep your feet warm while laying on them during a nap.
 This is the Waldo you have been looking for!
 Apply today to meet this sweet boy!

 If you are interested in meeting a dog, we require an adoption application.
 Visit http://www.citydogsrescuedc.org/adopt.html to apply.
 If a dog has "HAS APPLICATION" listed, they are still available to receive additional applications but also may be in the process of being adopted soon.